 Jerusalem is a city where frictions arise not only between different religions, but also between different, often contradictory, interpretations within these religions.
-The exhibition examines three Jewish groups as examples: the ultra-Orthodox Jews who reject certain aspects of the modern state of Israel as sacrilegious, the Women of the Wall, who want to establish a practice of egalitarian prayer at the Wailing Wall, and, finally, the Temple movements, some of which aim to build a third Jewish Temple on the Temple Mount.
+The exhibition examined three Jewish groups as examples: the ultra-Orthodox Jews who reject certain aspects of the modern state of Israel as sacrilegious, the Women of the Wall, who want to establish a practice of egalitarian prayer at the Wailing Wall, and, finally, the Temple movements, some of which aim to build a third Jewish Temple on the Temple Mount.
 Their different demands and expectations have led to minor and major conflicts with other groups, denominations, and the Israeli state.

-The exhibition expands its view of Jerusalem with works of contemporary artists.
+The exhibition expanded its view of Jerusalem with works of contemporary artists.